Ten-digit dialing: 1+10 dialing

-Long-distance calls within a numbering plan area may also require dialing of an extra digit.
-Eleven digits for toll calls became standard in all of North America by the end of 1994 to allow introduction of "interchangeable NPA codes"—area codes that did not have a 0 or 1 as the middle digit and could therefore be confused with the central office code—after January 1, 1995.
+Long-distance calls within a numbering plan area may also require dialing of an extra leading digit, designated as 1+10D.
+This became standard in all of North America by beginning of 1995 to allow introduction of interchangeable NPA codes, which are area codes that did not have a 0 or 1 as the middle digit and could therefore be confused with the central office code.

 Dialing 1 before the area code is most often required only for long-distance calls.
 Some telephone systems in early overlay areas do not accept a "1" before the area code for local calls; all Canadian landlines follow this pattern.
-However, in the three largest US markets (New York City, Los Angeles and Chicago), the initial "1" is required even for local calls for landline phones.
+However, in metropolitan New York City and Chicago, as well as the entire state of California, the initial "1" is required even for local calls for landline phones located within an overlay complex or with a single NPA that also serves customers with a 988 NXX (see below).
 All cellphones in North America ignore this and only require the user to dial ten digits.